ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 # Speech synthesis with filled pauses and training scripts

 This is an open-source implementation of a speech synthesis model with filled pauses based on FastSpeech2.
 The key charasteristics are as follows:
-- [__Speech synthesis with filled pauses__](#speech-synthesis-with-filled-pauses) is a script to synthesize spontaneous speech with filled pauses from an input text without filled pauses with prepared models of filled pause prediction and speech synthesis.
+- [__Speech synthesis with filled pauses__](#speech-synthesis-with-filled-pauses) is a script to synthesize spontaneous speech with filled pauses from an input text without filled pauses using prepared models of filled pause prediction and speech synthesis.
 - __Filled pause tags__ are introduced to the speech synthesis model to synthesize natural spontaneous speech with filled pauses.
 You can train a speech synthesis model that deals with filled pauses.

 ## Project page and audio samples